HackIllinois/blog/_posts/2017-09-26-honorable-mentions.markdown

 ### [Transit Networks](https://github.com/TransitNetworkGroup/Transit-Network)

-Inspired by a prototype for an issue reporting system for the CTA (Chicago Transit Authority), Transit Networks was born at Hackillinois.
+Inspired by a prototype for an issue reporting system for the CTA (Chicago Transit Authority), Transit Networks was born at HackIllinois.
 Team members, Viktor Koves, Robert Altman, Grant Reszcyk, CJ Bennett, & Chalyn Elkin expanded on the idea and envisioned a system that could power issue reporting for transit agencies worldwide with little manual work.

 At HackIllinois, the team created a Ruby on Rails web application with the help of mentor, Marc Andre.
 They were able to use the General Transit Feed Specification to gather data from transit networks to create sites and populate their SQL database as well as create a basic interface for their product.